can-lehmann/owlkettle/docs/widgets.md

 alignment of the child within its allocated area.
 They may be one of `AlignFill`, `AlignStart`, `AlignEnd` or `AlignCenter`.

-Note: **Any** widgets contained in a Box-Widget get access to all properties of the adder (such add `expand`=, to control their behaviour inside of the Box!    widget.hasChildren = true
+Note: **Any** widgets contained in a Box-Widget get access to all properties of the adder (such as `expand`) , to control their behaviour inside of the Box!

   - `expand = true`
   - `hAlign = AlignFill`